Anderson-Shin/anderson-shin.github.io/_statistics/Random Variable 5a.md

 &= P\set{Y\leq b}P\set{X\leq a}
 \end{aligned} $$

 Now it is time to prove for the continuous version.
-Suppose that the joint probability distribution function $f(x,y)$ satisfies Equation (2).
+Suppose that the joint probability distribution function $f(x,y)$ satisfies Equation (b).

 $$ \begin{aligned}
 F(a,b) &= P(X \le a, Y \le b)\\